Blosc/bloscpack/README.rst

 however possible to change the compression level, the typesize and the shuffle option for the appended chunks.

+Also note that appending is still considered experimental as of ``v0.5.0``.

 Verbose and Debug mode
 ~~~~~~~~~~~~~~~~~~~~~~

-Lastly there are two options to control how much output is produced,
+Lastly there are two mutually exclusive options to control how much output is
+produced.

 The first causes basic info to be printed, ``[-v | --verbose]``: